 There are various metal and mineral deposits on the moon's surface in the form of compounds.
-Some of the compounds on the lunar surface are iron oxide, titanium dioxide, magnesium oxide, aluminium oxide, silicon dioxide, sodium oxide, calcium oxide, etc. These compounds are found in the form of minerals, for example, the mineral ilmenite is found on the surface of the moon and it is a compound that contains iron, titanium and oxygen, olivine contains iron, magnesium, silicon and oxygen, etc.
+Some of the compounds on the lunar surface are iron oxide, titanium dioxide, magnesium oxide, aluminum oxide, silicon dioxide, sodium oxide, calcium oxide, etc. These compounds are found in the form of minerals, for example, the mineral ilmenite is found on the surface of the moon and it is a compound that contains iron, titanium, and oxygen, olivine contains iron, magnesium, silicon, and oxygen, etc.

 What We See Versus The Colours On The Moon

-In addition to what we usually see, there are subtle blue, orange and other colours on the surface of the moon.
-The blue colour is caused by the higher amount of titanium on the lunar soil, the orange red colour due to iron and the other colours are caused by other minerals and where titanium is found in a lesser percentage.
+In addition to what we usually see, there are subtle blue, orange, and other colors on the surface of the moon.
+The blue color is caused by the higher amount of titanium on the lunar soil, the orange red color due to iron, and the other colors are caused by other minerals and where titanium is found in a lesser percentage.

-Now, the colours are not deep but subtle and we need to gently enhance those colours and make the moon look natural.
-Going extreme on saturation will make the colours look awkward and the moon look fake.
+Now, the colors are not deep but subtle and we need to gently enhance those colors and make the moon look natural.
+Going extreme on saturation will make the colors look awkward and the moon look fake.